Come with Me to the Pyramids of Giza

 Our last stop was to see the Sphinx, which has guarded the Pyramids throughout most of the many centuries of recorded time.
 We had to go through a stone building, in order to reach a good area from which to view it.
 From the vantage point behind the building we discovered that the Sphinx is truly a colossal statue.
 With the body of a lion, lying reposing on the desert, this giant statue is 73 metres long.
 The statue has eroded badly over the centuries by the effects of nature and man.
 Napoleon’s troops are reputed to have used it for target practice.
 The toes of the lion body have worn down, as have many other details.
 From here we are able to observe the human face, believed to be that of Chephren, the builder of the second pyramid.
 This famous face, worn by the ravages of time and the constant assault of the desert sand, is five metres high.
 Many years ago the nose was found, in the sand, by an archaeologist and is now in the British Museum.
 We were told that negotiations for it’s return bogged down when the current keepers, unwilling to donate it towards the restoration of this magnificent piece of antiquity, demanded an important statue in exchange for the nose.
 The Egyptians chose not to continue negotiation.
 There was scaffolding surrounding portions of the desert beast, as the restoration was in progress.

-Our tour came to an end, leaving me hoping the day will come when I can again visit this ancient enigma sitting here on the sands of the desert, so close to the bustling city of Cairo.
+Our tour came to an end, leaving me hoping the day would come when I could again visit this ancient enigma sitting here on the sands of the desert, so close to the bustling city of Cairo.

 Our visit to the Pyramids continues: The Pyramids of Giza 2018